validatedid/blockchers-demo-frontend/packages/spanish-university/README.md

 npm run start
 ```

-This command starts the web app at '<http://localhost:3008/>' where you can play with the EBSI Wallet.
+This command starts the web app at '<http://localhost:3008/>'.

 ## Testing